ibm-cloud-docs/Backup/oracle-plugin.md

 ## Installing the plug-in for Windows
 {: #installOracleWin}

 The Oracle plug-in is installed with the 32-bit or 64-bit Windows Agent.
 To install the plug-in, run the Agent installation kit with the **Modify** selection.
 The plug-in appears as an option on the **Custom setup** page.
-For more information, see [Installing the {{site.data.keyword.backup_notm}} Client in Windows](/docs/Backup?topic=Backup-InstallinWindows).
+For more information, see [Installing {{site.data.keyword.backup_notm}} client in Windows](/docs/Backup?topic=Backup-InstallinWindows).

 Before you install the plug-in, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
 {: tip}